adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/concepts.md

         }
     }
 ```

+!!! info "Where is that endpoint?"
+    The `/push/installations` endpoint is part of App Service Push - a feature of the Azure App Service
+    resource.
+This exists on your `.azurewebsites.net` domain.
+It is not part of Notification Hubs.

 This is normally placed within the platform-specific provider since the details on how to get the registration
 ID and platform are different.
 This version is for the Android edition as an example.
 Using `InvokeApiAsync()`